 6 days and 5 nights

-We invite you on an exciting trip to Lake Baikal - the youngest ocean of the world.
-Leave all of your stress back in the city while exploring incredible Baikal nature and enjoying magnificent views.
+We invite you on an exciting trip to Lake Baikal - the youngest ocean in the world.
+Leave all of your stress back in the city while exploring the incredible Baikal nature and enjoying magnificent views.

 Arrival in Irkutsk